erichategekimana/Student_finance_tracker-_assignment/README.md

 # Student_finance_tracker-_assignment

 This is a web app used to track and monitor how students spend money during their academic journey.

-Over view
+# Overview

-this repository includes five files. index.html, script/app.jc, style/style.css, and YouTube_video_link.txt
+This repository includes five files. index.html, script/app.jc, style/style.css, and YouTube_video_link.txt

 **Live Demo:** https://erichategekimana.github.io/Student_finance_tracker-_assignment/
 **How to use it demo video:** https://youtu.be/fbRpBJTMVuU